SaschaWillems/ModernVkTriangle/README.md

 ktxTexture_CreateFromNamedFile("assets/suzanne.ktx", KTX_TEXTURE_CREATE_LOAD_IMAGE_DATA_BIT, &ktxTexture);
 ```

 > **Note:** The texture we load uses an 8-bit per channel RGBA format, even though we don't use the alpha channel.
 You might be tempted to use RGB instead to save memory, but RGB isn't widely supported.
-If you used RGB formats in OpenGL the driver often secretly converted them to RGBA.
-In Vulkan trying to use an unsupported RGB format instead would just fail.
+If you used such formats in OpenGL the driver often secretly converted them to RGBA.
+In Vulkan trying to use an unsupported format instead would just fail.

 Creating the image (object) is very similar to how we created the [depth attachment](#depth-attachment)